Bethune, Mary McLeod

 Key Related Ideas

-African Americans: Also known as Afro-Americans or Black Americans, are an ethnic group in the United States of America whose ancestors originated from Sub-Saharan and West Africa.
+African Americans: Also known as Black Americans, are an ethnic group in the United States of America whose ancestors originated from Sub-Saharan and West Africa.
 The majority of African Americans are of African, and Native American ancestry.
 Many African Americans also have European ancestors (Answers.com).

 African American Population: According to the 2003 U.S. Census, 37.1 million African Americans live in the United States, totaling 12.9 of the total population.
 The 2000 Census showed that 54.8 percent of African Americans lived in the South; 17.6 percent lived in the Northeast, 18.7 percent in the Midwest, and 8.9 percent lived in the western states.
 Nearly 88 percent of African Americans lived in metropolitan areas in 2000.
-New York City had the largest black urban population in the United States in 2000 with over 2 million African American residents.
+New York City had the largest African American urban population in the United States in 2000 with over 2 million African American residents.
 In 2000, in cities with over 100,000 residents, Gary, Indiana, 85 percent of residents were African American, while Detroit, Michigan had 83 percent (ibid.).

 African-American Slavery: Africans were sold and traded into slavery and transported to the American South from 1607 until the 19th century.
 In 1807, slave importation was outlawed but this was widely ignored.
 By 1860, there were 3.5 million slaves in the South, and 500,000 African Americans living free across the United States.
 Slavery was a heated topic in American society and politics.
 The growth of abolitionism, which opposed slavery, culminated in the 1860 with the election of President Abraham Lincoln, the secession of the Confederate States of America, and the Civil War (ibid.).